-If our initial proposed initial business combination is not completed, we may continue to try to complete an initial business combination with a different target until 12 months from the closing of the IPO (i.e., until September 17, 2022).
-However, if we anticipate that we may not be able to consummate our initial business combination within 12 months, we may, by resolution of our board if requested by our sponsor, extend the period of time to consummate a business combination up to two times, each by an additional three months (for a total of up to 18 months to complete a business combination)(each an "Extension Period"), subject to the sponsor depositing additional funds into the trust account as set out below.
-Pursuant to the terms of the trust agreement entered into between us and Continental Stock Transfer & Trust Company, LLC, in order to extend the time available for us to consummate our initial business combination, our initial shareholders or their affiliates or designees, upon five days advance notice prior to the applicable deadline, must deposit into the trust account for each three-month extension, \$1,050,000 (\$0.10 per share) on or prior to the date of the applicable deadline, up to an aggregate of \$2,100,000, or approximately \$0.20 per share.
+Ability to Extend Time to Complete Business We will have until 12 months from the closing of this offering to consummate our initial business Combination combination.
+However, if we anticipate that we may not be able to consummate our initial business combination within 12 months, we may, by resolution of our board if requested by our sponsor, extend the period of time to consummate a business combination up to two times, each by an additional three months (for a total of up to 18 months to complete a business combination), subject to the sponsor depositing additional funds into the trust account as set out below.
+Pursuant to the terms of the trust agreement entered into between us and Continental Stock Transfer & Trust Company, LLC on the date of this prospectus, in order to extend the time available for us to consummate our initial business combination, our initial shareholders or their affiliates or designees, upon five days advance notice prior to the applicable deadline, must deposit into the trust account for each three-month extension, \$1,000,000, or \$1,150,000 if the underwriters' over-allotment option is exercised in full (\$0.10 per share in either case) on or prior to the date of the applicable deadline, up to an aggregate of \$2,000,000 (or \$2,300,000 if the underwriters' over-allotment option is exercised in full), or approximately \$0.20 per share.
+Any such payments would be made in the form of a loan.
+Any such loans will be non-interest bearing and payable upon the consummation of our initial business combination.
+If we complete our initial business combination, we would repay such loaned amounts out of the proceeds of the trust account released to us.
+If we do not complete a business combination, we will not repay such loans.
+Furthermore, the letter agreement with our initial stockholders contains a provision pursuant to which our sponsor has agreed to waive its right to be repaid for such loans out of the funds held in the trust account in the event that we do not complete a business combination.
+In the event that we receive notice from our sponsor five days prior to the applicable deadline of its wish for us to effect an extension, we intend to issue a press release announcing such intention at least three days prior to the applicable deadline.
+In addition, we intend to issue a press release the day after the applicable deadline announcing whether or not the funds had been timely deposited.
+Our sponsor and its affiliates or designees are not obligated to fund the trust account to extend the time for us to complete our initial business combination.